UBC-NLP/microdialects/README.md

 # Toward Micro-Dialect Identification in Diaglossic and Code-Switched Environment

-This repo provides our dataset and models used for ["Toward Micro-Dialect Identification in Diaglossic and Code-Switched Environment"](https://arxiv.org/abs/2010.04900) (Abdul-Mageed et al., 2020).
+This repo provides our dataset and models used for the EMNLP 2020 paper ["Toward Micro-Dialect Identification in Diaglossic and Code-Switched Environment"](https://arxiv.org/abs/2010.04900) (Abdul-Mageed et al., 2020).

-The datasets and models are only distributed for research purpose.
-To access the dataset and model of the paper , please fill out [this registration form](https://docs.google.com/forms/d/e/1FAIpQLSeYw9oQ01fHzeIj_3tdrZu9m8yj5nU7L5IZ8iZLj2zQyHK6FQ/viewform?usp=sf_link).
+The datasets and models are distributed exclusively for research purposes.
+To access the dataset and models described in the paper, please fill out [this registration form](https://docs.google.com/forms/d/e/1FAIpQLSeYw9oQ01fHzeIj_3tdrZu9m8yj5nU7L5IZ8iZLj2zQyHK6FQ/viewform?usp=sf_link).

-We will provide the following datasets and models after submiting the registration form.
+We will provide the following datasets and models after you fill in and submit the form:

-1. We will offer the TRAIN and TEST datasets of 3 splits (i.e., A, B, and C) for each of the narrow, medium, and wide settings.
-Table 1 shows the distribution of datasets.
-According to the Twitter distribution restriction, we only provided the tweet IDs and labels of our data.
-Please acquire tweet content via [Twitter API](https://developer.twitter.com/en).
+1. The TRAIN and TEST sets of the 3 splits (i.e., A, B, and C) for each of the ```narrow```, ```medium```, and ```wide``` settings shown in Table 1 below.
+Adhereing to the Twitter distribution conditions, we provided the data in the form of tweet IDs and labels.
+To download the tweets, please acquire access via the [Twitter API](https://developer.twitter.com/en).

 <p align="center">
     <img src="https://github.com/UBC-NLP/microdialects/blob/master/image/split3_dis.png" alt>